Agnès Jaoui: Music

 Jaoui studied music in the conservatoire when she was 17, but did not start her career as a singer until 2006 when her first album Canta was released.
 It mixed several Latin music genres (such as flamenco, bolero, and bossa) and she sang exclusively in Spanish and Portuguese.
 In 2007, it won the Victoire de la Musique award for "best traditional music album".

 Jaoui's second album, Dans Mon Pays, was released in 2009.
 It also featured Latin sonorities and songs sang in Spanish and Portuguese, except for two songs in French.

+In November 2024, Jaoui directed a rare revival of Baldassare Galuppi's 1762 opera L'uomo femina at the Opéra de Dijon, which later transferred to the Opéra Royal du Château de Versailles.

 Personal life

 Jaoui is the daughter of Gyza Jaoui; a pioneering figure of transactional analysis, a form of psychotherapy initiated by Eric Berne.
 Jaoui has a brother, Laurent Jaoui, who is also a screenwriter and a director.

 Jaoui was in a relationship with Jean-Pierre Bacri from 1987 to 2012.
 After their breakup, the two stayed on good terms and continued to work together.

-She adopted two children from Brazil in 2012.
+Jaoui adopted two children from Brazil in 2012.

+Jaoui is a member of the 50/50 collective, which aims to promote gender equality and diversity in cinema.

+Several members of Jaoui's family, on her father's side, were murdered and kidnapped in the Hamas October 7 attacks.